-After that I started showing interest in the plant and decided to do some research and find out what are the uses of Aloe Vera.
+After that experience, I did some research to find out more about the uses and benefits of Aloe Vera.

-Today I will share information about the plant and will explain how to extract the gel and apply it on the skin, face and hair and there´s also the possibility to eat the gel.
+Today I will share information about the plant and will explain how to extract the gel and apply it onto your skin, face and hair, and it is also possible to consume the gel.

 The Aloe Plant & Its Properties